-A Notice of Intent (NOI) is the official notification that a federal agency is beginning the process to prepare an EIS.
 DOT&PF develops a NOI for publication in the Federal Register after it has consulted with any other project sponsor, initiated the 23 USC 139 environmental review process, and reached its decision to prepare an EIS (23 CFR 771.123).
-Since only federal agencies may publish notices in the Federal Register, under the NEPA Assignment Program DOT&PF will continue to submit the Notice of Intent to FHWA for publication in the Federal Register.
-See 7.6.3., Public and Agency Involvement, Notice of Intent for additional information.
+Since only federal agencies may publish notices in the Federal Register, DOT&PF must submit NOIs prepared under the NEPA Assignment Program to FHWA for publication in the Federal Register (See Chapter 7.6.3).